nobodyishappy/tp/docs/UserGuide.md

 Format: `marktask TASK_INDEX [MORE_TASK_INDICES]`

 * Duplicate indices will be removed, e.g. `marktask 1 1` is the same as `marktask 1`.
-* The order of the indices do not matter, e.g. `marktask 1 2` is the same as `marktask 2 1`.
+* The order of the indices does not matter, e.g. `marktask 1 2` is the same as `marktask 2 1`.
 * The indices refer to the index numbers shown in the displayed task list.
 * The indices **must be positive integers** 1, 2, 3, ...
 * If at least one of the indices are invalid, the command fails, e.g. `list` followed by `marktask 1 2` fails if there is only one task in the task list.
+* If a specified task is already marked as done, the command still succeeds, and no change will occur to the task.

 Examples:
 * `list` followed by `marktask 1 2` marks the first two tasks in the task list as done.